Be sure to schedule a campus visit! Schedule through the Office of Admissions.

 What is the average GPA for candidates accepted by the KU School of Medicine?

 According to the Association of American Medical Colleges (AAMC), for the entering 2017 application cycle, 265 candidates who attended KU applied to U.S. MD-granting medical schools, and 125 were accepted (47%).
 This is slightly above the national acceptance rate of 43%.
 Additionally, 27 candidates matriculated at DO-granting medical schools, and some were accepted to international medical schools.
 So, about half the candidates who applied were accepted to medical schools.

 Many colleges advertise misleading rates inflated by discouraging less competitive candidates from applying, converting small numbers into big percentages, including data from years ago when admission was easier, and talking about only those "qualified candidates" who met a GPA standard to be part of a formal premedical program, only those who applied through a premedical office (less competitive candidates often apply independently), and/or only those "recommended" by an advisor or "approved" by a health sciences committee.
 So, it's easy to manufacture a 90% or higher acceptance rate.

 Behind the curtain of statistics, whether or not one is accepted depends mostly on one's own effort and abilities, rather than where one goes to college.
 As the saying goes, "Wherever you go, there you are."

 Where are students who attend KU accepted to medical school?

-As an example, for the entering 2017 application cycle, candidates who attended KU were accepted at the following U.S. medical schools:
+As an example, for the entering 2017 application cycle, candidates who attended KU were offered acceptance at the following U.S. medical schools:

 Doctor of Medicine (M.D.)
 Granting